B.A. Studium Individuale

 Events for prospective students

 Are you interested in the Studium Individuale at Leuphana College?
-The next Open Days will take place on 12 January, 21 April and 28 June 2023.
+The next Open Day will take place on 12 June.
 Register now

 Applications and admissions

 Leuphana College accepts new students each winter term.
-If you wish to be considered for a place on the Bachelor, your application must have been received by 15 July.
+If you wish to be considered for a Bachelor degree programme, your application must be received by July 15.

 For applicants from EU and EEA countries the University operates a special admissions procedure for the award of places.
 It considers not only applicants' grades, but also special skills, experience and non-academic achievements such as periods spent studying abroad, and volunteering work.